filhed97/DD2480-G20-Assignment1/GuideLines.md

   3. Tests 0,3,7 and 11

 * Susie
-  1. CMV function 23,7 and 11
+  1. CMV function 3,7 and 11
   2. PUM function
   3. Tests 4,8 and 12

  Remaining tasks to assign:
- * Test for the whole project
+ * **3 tests for the whole project**
- * Test for the functions fillCMV, LAUNCH,FUV and PUM
+ * Test for the functions LAUNCH,FUV and PUM
- * Write the README
+ * Write main function